 - Recent transfer students cannot study abroad their first semester (not including summer) at Mason.

 Goethe-University Frankfurt offers courses in English and German.
 Student's can also enroll in a German language course.
 Please note that Mason students can only enroll in courses in the Faculty of Economics and Business Administration.
+You may also wish to review this document Frequently Asked Questions document which covers a wide variety of subjects: Goethe_AcademicFAQ(2021-2022)

 Students are expected to take a full-time course load during their time at Goethe-University Frankfurt.
 A full-time course load is 30 ECTS units.